low-earth-orbit/react-course-2024/notes.md

 SPA - multiple pages (urls) handled by client code, without fetching new html index file from the server

 Routes are simple path <=> component mappings.
 Path `/products` <=> Component `<Products />`

+351 - You can use `useLoaderData()` in the element that's assigned to a route AND in all components that might be used inside that element.